Azure/avdaccelerator/workload/docs/baseline-troubleshooting-guide.md

 - **Password Expiry**: Ensure that the password for the domain joiner account has not expired.
 Reset the password if needed, and update it in your AVD configuration.

+- **Multi Factor Authentication (MFA)**: The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled.

 - **UPN Mismatch**: Confirm that the User Principal Name (UPN) of the domain joiner account matches the expected format (mail@domain.com)

 ## FSLogix Issues